 What Types of Amenities You Can Expect for the Most Expensive Home in the U.S.

-Luxury developer Bruce Makowsky, already having experience in marketing mega-yachts and large private jets that can sell for up to $500 million, has carefully curated the amenity roster to appeal to world’s richest.
+Luxury developer Bruce Makowsky, with tons of experience in marketing mega-yachts and large private jets that can sell for up to $500 million, has carefully curated the amenity roster to appeal to world’s richest.

-And that’s why the unique home comes with amenities that would make any luxury retreat blush.
+And that’s why the unique $250 million home comes with amenities that would make any luxury retreat blush.

-Boasting five bars, three gourmet kitchens and a 17,000-square-foot entertainment deck, the sprawling estate also features a massage studio/wellness spa, state-of-the-art fitness center, 85-foot glass tile infinity swimming pool, 40-seat 4K Dolby Atmos Theater, four-lane bowling alley/lounge.
+Boasting five bars, three gourmet kitchens and a 17,000-square-foot entertainment deck, America’s most expensive home also features a massage studio/wellness spa, state-of-the-art fitness center, 85-foot glass tile infinity swimming pool, 40-seat 4K Dolby Atmos Theater, four-lane bowling alley/lounge.

-Not to mention that its sprawling auto gallery features cars valued at more than $30 million.
+Not to mention that its auto gallery features cars valued at more than $30 million.

 In terms of art, the Bel Air mansion has over 100 curated art installations — some of them one-of-a-kind works of art collected from around the world.
 Oh, and did I forget to mention the massive assorted candy wall?